SapeleD3/niyo-planner/README.md

 ## API Documentation

 Detailed API documentation will be available here.
-[Documentation](http://localhost:3000/api#/)
+[Documentation](http://localhost:3000/api#/) after server has been spun up

 ## NOTES